 In the late 1940s, a neighbor was being treated at City of Hope for TB.
 In honor of the institution, the neighbor’s wife and my father, Dr. Milton Dickter, founded the first City of Hope chapter in the San Fernando Valley.
 My entire family became active fundraisers and it passed down to me.

-It gives me sense of security knowing that City of Hope is nearby and is doing cutting-edge work to advance treatments for many diseases.
-City of Hope will always hold a special place in my heart and check book.
-I pray the future work will bring many successes, in treatment of patients and the possible end to these devastating diseases.
+It gives me a sense of security knowing that City of Hope is nearby and is doing cutting-edge work to advance treatments for many diseases.
+City of Hope will always hold a special place in my heart and checkbook.
+I pray the future work will bring many successes in the treatment of patients and the possible end to these devastating diseases.